 Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2021-10/11435- Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
 Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
 For inpatient mental health stays, you pay You are covered for 90 days per benefit period. per benefit period: A benefit period begins the day you go into a hospital or skilled nursing facility.
-The benefit period ends when you haven't \$150 copayment per day for days 1-5. received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
-If you go into a hospital or a skilled \$0 copayment per day for days 6-90. nursing facility after one benefit period has ended, a new benefit period begins.
+The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) \$150 copayment per day for days 1-5. \$0 copayment per day for days 6-90. for 60 days in a row.
+If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.
-Your inpatient benefits are based upon the date of There is a 190-day lifetime limit for inpatient services in a freestanding psychiatric hospital.
-The 190-day limit does not apply to mental health services provided in a psychiatric unit of a general hospital. admission.
-If you are admitted to an inpatient mental health facility in 2024 and are not discharged until 2025, the 2024 copayments will apply until you have not received any inpatient care in an acute hospital, a skilled nursing facility, or an inpatient mental health facility for 60 days in a row.
-Prior authorization rules apply two hours each year after that.
-If your condition, treatment, or diagnosis changes, you may be able to receive more hours of prescribe these services and renew their referral yearly if your treatment with a physician's referral.
+Your inpatient benefits are based upon the date of admission.
+If you are There is a 190-day lifetime limit for inpatient services in a freestanding psychiatric hospital.
+The 190-day limit does not apply to mental health services provided in a psychiatric unit of a general hospital. admitted to an inpatient mental health facility in 2024 and are not discharged until 2025, the 2024 copayments will apply until you have not received any inpatient care in an acute hospital, a skilled nursing facility, or an inpatient mental health facility for 60 days in a row.
+Prior authorization rules apply treatment with a physician's referral.
 A physician must treatment is needed into the next calendar year.